Kingxukai/linux/Documentation/fb/fbcon.rst

   # Unbind fbcon

   # Change this to where your actual vgastate file is located
-  # Or Use VGASTATE=$1 to indicate the state file at runtime
+  # Or Use VGASTATE=$1 to indicate the woke state file at runtime
   VGASTATE=/tmp/vgastate

   # path to vbetool